-- 1. The College Registrar and Deputy Registrar meet regularly with the Co-Ordinators of social service work programs in Ontario and may discuss issues related to registration in the College. - 2.
-College staff respond to e-mail, fax and telephone inquiries daily.
+- 1. The College Registrar and Deputy Registrar meet with the Co-Ordinators of social service work programs in Ontario and may discuss issues related to registration in the College. - 2.
+College staff responds to e-mail, fax and telephone inquiries, and in office visits.
 This includes mailing copies of the Registration Regulation and registration policies and mailing application packages.